 PHP is an extremely versatile programming language, in many cases, there is a vast selection of methods to carry out the same task.
-Adding to an array is one of them, and in this article, I will go through all the options to achieve this common task.
+Adding to an array is one of them, and in this article, I will go through all the options to achieve adding elements to any given array.

 Using the array_push method

 If you’ve used other programming languages before, then you will of probably already heard of the term ‘pushing to an array’.
 The array_push function is directly responsible for this terminology.
-It merely pushes a single value to the array that is specified in the parameters.
+It merely adds an element value to the array that is specified in the parameters.
 The first parameter is the array that needs to be pushed to and the second the value.
 Let’s see an example.